Industrial Adhesive & Sealants

-Looking for Industrial Adhesives manufacturer in Mumbai?
+Looking for Industrial Adhesives manufacturer in India?
 “Supex” – is a leader in adhesives & sealants.
 The USP is technical services, application support, lowest application cost and on time deliveries.

 What is an Industrial Adhesive?

 Industrial adhesives are organic and inorganic chemical compounds that are used to join components.
 Products include acrylic, epoxy, hot melt, polyurethane, silicone, thermoset, and UV curing adhesives, as well as industrial sealants.

 How to choose Engineering/ Industrial Adhesives?

 - Substrates: details of two substrates to be bonded